How Much To Charge For Online Course: An Introduction to Course Pricing

 Why Pricing Matters for Online Course Success

 Pricing is more than just setting a dollar amount – it reflects your course’s perceived value, impacts your brand reputation, and influences enrollment rates.
-Key points to keep in mind:
+When it comes to pricing online courses, key points to keep in mind include:

 Student Perception: A higher price often signals quality, while a low price might suggest lower value.